Isabellelin/papers/Ponce-CPC-2016/README.md

 # [EPW: Electron–phonon coupling, transport and superconducting properties using maximally localized Wannier functions](http://www.sciencedirect.com/science/article/pii/S0010465516302260)
-by S. Poncé, E.R.
-Margine, C. Verdi  and F. Giustino
+<div style="text-align: right"> by S. Poncé, E.R.
+Margine, C. Verdi  and F. Giustino</div>

 The structure of this additional documentation is as follow:
 ## B-diamond
 Contains the data to compute the spectral function and linewidths of B-doped diamond
-..* PW input files
++ PW input files
-..* EPW input files
++ EPW input files
-..* PSP
++ PSP
-..* Matlab scripts
++ Matlab scripts
-..* Allow to reproduce Fig 5. and 6.
++ Allow to reproduce Fig 5. and 6.

 ## MgB2
 Contains data to compute superconducting properties of MgB2